Bltgn/DF-succubus/fooccubus-prod/succubus-readme.txt

 * Deep succubi
 Small cults of succubi who believe that the world is doomed and must be prepared for the return of the ancient gods.
 Each cult must survive on its own against all the other civilizations.
-As a result they rely on their dark powers to turn members of other races into half breed to strengthen their numbers.
+As a result they rely on their dark powers to turn members of other races into half breeds to strengthen their numbers.

 # Summoning a creature #
 * In order to summon a creature, you must build a summoning circle using a totem and a construction material.
 * Various jobs require different items, select an unavailable task to see which one.
-* When applicable, the resulting gender will be choosen randomly.
+* When applicable, the resulting gender of the summoned creature will be choosen randomly.

 ## Summons for both civs ##
 * Nahash : Vermin hunting snake.
 It can be bred for its eggs.